sopra-fs21-group-10/td-client/README.md

 ## Introduction
 The aim of our project was to build a 2D-Towerdefense game.
 In case you don't know the genre yet, [here is a nice video](https://datasaurus-rex.com/inspiration/storytelling/tower-defense-games-explained), that explains the most important aspects.
+Furthermore, the application has to consist of a front-end and back-end, which are usign the REST-protocol.
+In addtion to this, an external API has to be used, too.

 ## Technologies (short)
 For the front end, we used the React Framework.
 With React, there was also CSS, HTML and Java Script a big part of the project.
 The core of the game was written in Java Script.
 The backbone of the game application is based on the Canvas API.
 Using Canvas allowed us to handle all different objects individually (for instance projectilies.) and this was crucial for the collision detection between the game objects.
 If you are interested, Mozilla Web Docs (MDN) has a very good [documentation](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).

 ## High-level components

+In the front-end, backbone of the application is the [Game.js](/public/components/game/Game.js) file.

 ## Launch & deployment

 Make sure you run